 - U.S. District Court for the Southern and Northern District of Florida and for The Eastern District of Pennsylvania

-- The Florida Bar: Federal Court Practice Committee; Chair of Education Sub-Committee and Member of the Federal Judicial Roundtable and Sub-Committee
+- The Florida Bar: Vice Chair of the Federal Court Practice Committee; Chair of Education Sub-Committee and Member of the Federal Judicial Roundtable and Sub-Committee

 - American Bar Association (Business Law Section): Co-Chair of Women in Business Advocates Sub-Committee and Member of the Judge's Initiative Committee